The Global Problem of Abandoned Bicycles in 2023 | Key Statistics and Actionable Steps to Reduce Waste

 How many orphaned bicycles are there in Singapore?

-Back to Singapore.
+Back to Singapore (as we are a Singapore Based Bike Brand).
 Thanks for the data Town Council!
 In Tampines, sources show that an average of 2.3 derelict bicycles per HDB block were found during a 1 month period from 8th July to 15th August 2008.
 This is miniscule and only applicable to Tampines which is already the cycling capital of Singapore.

 However, it does allow us a glimpse at what the HDB is facing throughout the nation.
 If we consider the number of HDB blocks in Singapore as of 2021 at 1.09 million.
 It reveals the scale of the issue, we don't event need to explain further.
 Let alone, these are only HDB blocks and we haven't even reached the MRT Station.
 Singapore is a tiny speck in this vast world but for a country as small as ours to facing this issue, one can only imagine the scale globally.